seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 $dns = $factory->create('8.8.8.8', $loop);
 {% endhighlight %}

-In the example above we have created a dns resolver with Google nameserver.
+In the example above we have created a DNS resolver with Google nameserver.

 >*Notice!
 Factory `create()` method loads you system `hosts` file.
 This method uses `file_get_contents()` function to load the contents of the file, which means that when being executed it blocks the loop.
 This may be an issue if you `hosts` file is too huge or is located on a slow device.
-So, good practise is to create a factory once before the loop starts, not while it is already running.*
+So, a good practice is to create a factory once before the loop starts, not while it is already running.*

 To start resolving IP addresses then we use method `resolve()` on the resolver.
-Because things happens asynchronously `resolve()` method returns a Promise (read [this article]({% post_url 2017-06-16-phpreact-promises %}) if you are new to promises):
+Because things happen asynchronously `resolve()` method returns a Promise (read [this article]({% post_url 2017-06-16-phpreact-promises %}) if you are new to promises):

 {% highlight php %}
 <?php